AhmedElwerdany/invoke-before-after/README.md

 <a href="https://github.com/AhmedElwerdany/invoke-before-after">![GitHub Repo stars](https://img.shields.io/github/stars/AhmedElwerdany/invoke-before-after?style=social) </a>

 # invoke-before-after
-Tell your methods when to invoke by just naming them.
+Tell your methods when to invoke by just naming them that way.

 ## why?
 - You want your methods to do only one thing.